The GOEASY consortium featured highly skilled partners, bringing along diverse fields of expertise.

 We have also been the Innovation Manager in several projects like Almanac and we have developed our own method for Innovation Management which is being used in several FP7 and Horizon2020 projects.
 Currently we are the technical coordinator of the two H2020 projects COMPOSITION and PICASO.
 CNet is a member of AIOTI -The Alliance for IoT Innovation, the Continua Alliance for connected personal health, ANT+ for fitness developers, ARTEMIS-IA for embedded systems developers and SM2ME – Swedish M2M Enablers.

 One of the core commercial solutions of CNET is the LinkWatch product, www.linkwatch.se.
 It allows users to manage home measurements of various health parameters (eg, blood pressure, weight, pulse, glucose, oxygen saturation) at times when it suits them.
 Measurements are automatically transferred to central systems or services.
-LinkWatch will be used as one of the enabling technologies for the AsthmaWatch use case.
+LinkWatch was used as one of the enabling technologies for the AsthmaWatch use case.

 Hardware, software and design.
 Present all over the world, headquarters are in Madrid – Spain